 Increasing the ratio of traded-to-local clusters is a common strategy for enhancing economic prosperity.
 Traded clusters are emphasized by economic developers because they include industries and firms that typically produce goods and services for customers beyond the local region.
 These traded activities are thus more likely to produce externally generated revenues, which can, in turn, help boost local tax coffers.
-As an example, a dental office might serve local customers exclusively, while a manufacturing plant, a data center, or a hotel would typically serve paying customers beyond the local area.
+As an example, a dental office might serve local customers beyond the local area.
 The ability of traded clusters to serve larger markets also presents greater opportunity for employment growth, whereas a dental office might face more finite geographic limits to expansion.

-Sources: US Bureau of Labor Statistics; Economic Modeling Specialists International (Emsi) 2020.1- Quarterly Census of Employment and Wages (QCEW) Employees, Non-QCEW Employees, and Self-Employed; US Economic Development Administration; Institute for Strategy and Competitiveness, Harvard Business School; TIP Strategies.
+Sources: US Bureau of Labor Statistics; Economic Modeling Specialists International (Emsi) 2020.1 - Quarterly Census of Employment and Wages (QCEW) Employees, Non-QCEW Employees, and Self-Employed; US Economic Development Administration; Institute for Strategy and Competitiveness, Harvard Business School; TIP Strategies.
+Note: The cluster methodology developed at Harvard Business

-Note: The cluster methodology developed at Harvard Business School has been adjusted by TIP Strategies to align with the six-digit North American Industry Classification System (NAICS) classifications used by Emsi.
+Note: The cluster methodology developed at Hervard Business School has been adjusted by TIP Strategies to align with the six-digit North American Industry Classification System (NAICS) classifications used by Emsi.

-EMPLOYMENT CLUSTERS

-WEIGHT (SIZE & CONCENTRATION)
+EMPLOYMENT CLUSTERS WEIGHT (SIZE & CONCENTRATION)